aleios-cloud/eventbridge-toolbox/README.md

 Event emitters are responsible for broadcasting events to event channels, while event consumers are responsible for executing business logic whenever they encounter a relevant event.

-EventBridge contracts ensure a stable and reliable interaction emitters and consumers.
-These contract acts as a guiding agreement which guarantees that emitters' published events will consistently trigger the corresponding business logic on the consumer side.
+EventBridge contracts ensure a stable and reliable interaction between emitters and consumers.
+These contracts act as a guiding agreement that guarantees that emitters' published events will consistently trigger the corresponding business logic on the consumer side.

 ## Creating an EventBridge contract

 To create an EventBridge Contract, define a type for your contract.
 Your contract type must extend the interface `Contract`, with `Contract` being importable from the eventbridge-toolbox package.
 This typing will force you to add an event version to your contract.
-If you ever alter your contract (for instance, to add a new field), please create a copy of the contract in a new file, and give it a version number higher that you previous version of your contract.
-The `detail-type` field stays consistent, and allows you to link together all versions of your contract.
+If you ever alter your contract (for instance, to add a new field), please create a copy of the contract in a new file, and give it a version number higher than the previous version of your contract.
+The `detail-type` field stays consistent and allows you to link together all versions of your contract.

-Create an Contract type:
+Create a Contract type:

 ```typescript
 export interface PersonRegisteredContractV1 extends Contract {